radargun/radargun/docs/stages/core.md

 > value (**mandatory**) - Value of the variable.
 > var (**mandatory**) - Name of the variable that should be set.

+### echo
+Allows to system out messages for more readable logs.
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> message (**mandatory**) - Message to be printed.

 ### j-groups-probe
 Allows to invoke JGroups probe queries.
 For details on probe usage see org.jgroups.tests.Probe.
 > address (**optional**) - Diagnostic address to send queries to.
 Default is 224.0.75.75.